skidvision/wolfram-language/README.md

 ## Release Notes

-For lots of detail, see the [](CHANGELOG.md) file distributed with this extension.
+See the [CHANGELOG.md](CHANGELOG.md) file distributed with this extension.